graymalkin/pomsets-with-predicate-transformers/README.md

 ```
 ./_build/default/src/pomsets.exe [OPTIONS] <FILENAME>
+  --log        Set the log level as one of {all, debug, warn, error, none} [default: none]
+  --log-time   Include time stamps in log output [default: false]
+  --program    Interpret a program from the command line.
+  --size       Print the number of completed pomsets [default: false]
   --tex        Use LaTeX output [default: false]
+  --time       Show execution time [default: false]
   -help        Display this list of options
   --help       Display this list of options
 ```